 - Quality growth.
 Choosing a software vendor who has a deep understanding of your industry or domain and extensive expertise in specific technologies you are working with helps you get a more productive service or high-quality product on the way out.

 - Relationship strengthening & establishing a good reputation.
 Well-established relations with a software provider fosters communication, collaboration, and loyalty, strengthening your brand and creating a friendly working environment.
 In the long run, it will affect a company’s reputation and promote fruitful cooperation.

-But how to minimize risks and choose the best-fit outsourcing partner?
-This article will navigate you through the key criteria and methods of software vendor evaluation in outsourcing.
+But how to minimize risks and choose the right software development company?
+This article will navigate you through the key software vendor selection criteria in outsourcing.
 Also, we share an easy-to-fill-out evaluation spreadsheet where you can rate vendors and make decisions based on the scoring algorithm.

 Start with Understanding Your Project

-Before selecting any outsourcing company, your business should turn its attention to your future projects.
+Before starting the outsourcing vendor selection process, your business should turn its attention to your future projects.
 You have to realize the type of the project, define basic requirements, outline possible deadlines and decide on a software development process model.

 To understand your project better, take the following steps: